AIBiology/aibiology.github.io/index.md

 ### Computer programming

-The course assumes a basic understanding of computer programming, and Python in particular.
+The course assumes a basic understanding of computer programming in general, and Python in particular.

 If you have not taken a programming course or are new to Python, there are several LinkedIn Learning courses that will give you sufficient background to be ready for this course: